-There has been a high level of turnover on the units at Shauls Court as we have been able to house people more quickly; this has resulted in the costs of repairing and cleaning the vacated units being significantly higher than budgeted.
+There has been a high level of turnover on the units at Shauls Court, this has resulted in the costs of repairing and cleaning the vacated units being significantly higher than budgeted.

 At Glencoe there has been a large amount of water penetration into one of the larger rooms caused by damaged roof tiles.
 This has created significant damage requiring major works to rectify and a reduction in income due to the room having to remain vacant during this time.